 It is impossible to drive East or West on the Trans-Canada highway and not stop at the summit of Rogers Pass in Glacier National Park.
-Once stopped the alpinist in you will take over looking up at the endless possibilities of peaks to climb.
-Peaks of the Hermit Range, the Bonney and Bostock Groups, the Van Horne Range, Purity Range, Dawson Range, and especially the challenging Sir Donald Range all lie wholly or in part within Glacier National Park.
-Over the course of five days, we will travel throughout the National Park and focus on objectives such as Mt.
-Tupper, The Swiss Peaks Traverse, Uto and Mt.
-Sir Donald via the Northwest Arete which is listed as one of the 50 classic climbs in North America.
+Once stopped the alpinist in you will take over, looking up at the endless possibilities of peaks to climb.
+Peaks of the Hermit Range, the Bonney and Bostock Groups, the Van Horne Range, Purity Range, Dawson Range, and Sir Donald Range all lie wholly or in part within Glacier National Park.
+The Roger Pass Alpinist Camp will focus on the Hermit Range that sits above the famous Hermit Meadows Campground.
+From here we will have access to several sought-after objectives such as Mt.
+Tupper, The Swiss Peaks Traverse, Mt Rogers, and Mt.
+Sifton

 Day 1: We will meet at the Yamnuska Office at 8:00 am for the trip.
-After checking equipment and food we will drive to Roger’s Pass where we will hike to Hermit Meadows campsite close to the base of Mt.
+After checking equipment and food we will drive to Rogers Pass where we will hike to the Hermit Meadows campsite close to the base of Mt.
 Tupper.

 Guides and Group Size

-The maximum guide to guest ratio is 1:1 for Sir Donald and 1:2 for Hermit Meadows objectives.
+The maximum guide to guest ratio is 1:2.
 Our guides are enthusiastic and extremely talented.
 They hold certification from the Association of Canadian Mountain Guides, and we are licensed to operate in the area by Parks Canada.
 The maximum group size is 4, minimum 2.

 The program begins at the Yamnuska office at 08:00 am on Day 1.
 The Yamnuska office is located at 200, 50 Lincoln Park.
 See this map for location.